sf-wdi-44/rails-views-and-helpers/README.md

     </body>
   ```

-  ... and templates for the content of each page.
+  ... and templates for the content of each page, one of which might start out:

   ```
   <%= image_tag(@goat.image_url) %>